 The WBBS falls under the Partnership umbrella of the BTO/JNCC/RSPB Breeding Bird Survey and population trends calculated using WBBS data have formed part of the BBS Report since 2016.
 WBBS developed alongside the BTO's long-running mapping survey of rivers and canals – the Waterways Bird Survey (WBS), which ran from 1974 to 2007.
 For up to 25 waterway-specialist bird species, the BirdTrends report includes breeding population trends that are based on a continuous run of WBS and WBBS results since 1974.
 WBBS is grateful to The Environment Agency for England and Wales for sponsoring WBBS development during the surveys early years.

-- February – March Forms sent to volunteers by Regional Organsiers or downloaded by volunteers, depending on individual preferences
+- February – March Forms sent or downloaded

-- Early April – mid May Early season WBBS visit
+- Early April – mid May Early visit

-- Mid May – late June Late season WBBS visit, at least four weeks after the Early visit
+- Mid May – late June Late visit

 How to take part